How Low Humidity Affects Your House

 The humidity levels in your house can make the room more temperate and affect indoor comfort.
 Both high and low humidity in the house will have negative impacts.
 100% humidity means the house has too much water vapour, leading to problems like rust and rot.
 Humidity levels below 30% indicate the air is too dry.
 You will spend a lot more in heating the rooms, and you will develop low humidity symptoms such as dry coughs.
 With that in mind, the key is to strike the perfect balance.

 What should humidity be in the house?
 Most professionals recommend a humidity level of 30 to 33 percent.
 This is not an easy level to achieve when considering throughout the year the outdoor humidity in Scarborough and the GTA is about 81% in the morning and 61% in the afternoon.
+However, not easy doesn’t mean impossible, especially with central air humidifiers and other convenient ways.

 If you have been on an airplane, you may have noticed that the cabin tends to be very dry.
 That is because an airplane cabin has an average of 20% humidity due to the compression and the heating process.
 Airplanes cannot afford to carry water for humidifier use.
 In winter, heating air and sending it through the house’s ventilation has the same drying effect as that in an airplane cabin.
 It leads to low humidity.
 Low humidity in a house has many effects.